Cover image of "Gray Mountain," one of the author's popular legal thrillers

 Gray Mountain is trademark Grisham, with attractive if flawed major characters, corporate wrong-doing on a massive scale, and minor characters tossed about like so much chaff through the machinations of evil corporations and the lackeys who labor in their service as attorneys.
 The FBI, too, becomes subject to Grisham’s scorn, its agents depicted as “goons” and bullies with little more honor than the corporate attorneys who are the standout bad guys in the story.

-Though it’s a compelling read — and a great introduction to the damage done by Big Coal — Gray Mountain is far less satisfying than Grisham’s best work, some of it many years behind him.
-This latest work reads more like the beginning of a trilogy or a series, ending as it does with less than full resolution of the plot.
+Though it’s a compelling read—and a great introduction to the damage done by Big Coal—Gray Mountain is far less satisfying than Grisham’s best work, some of it many years behind him.
+This book reads more like the beginning of a trilogy or a series, ending as it does with less than full resolution of the plot.

 However, even Grisham running on three cylinders, or two, is a pleasure.
 You can see that in my reviews of four of his earlier novels: Sycamore RowThe RacketeerThe Litigators, and The Confession.